 The guidelines below are intended to assist departments in minimizing potential risks while preserving fair processes, and should be followed in most cases.
+Given the significant differences between academic disciplines, including the role of scholarly collaborations in some fields, a one-size-fits-all approach is not possible.
 Sometimes there may be appropriate reasons for a different process.
 OFEW is available to consult on appropriate modifications consistent with the goals of conducting a process that is fair to all applicants.
-Common situations requiring discussion include searches in very small departments or very narrow fields, or a situation that arises during the process.
+Common situations requiring discussion include searches in very small departments or very narrow fields, professional collaborations with completely independent work, or unforeseeable situations that arise during the process.

 Guidelines for managing risks associated with conflicts of interest